dev-2null/ADCollector/README.md

 # ADCollector
 ADCollector is a lightweight tool that enumerates the Active Directory environment to identify possible attack vectors.
 It will give you a basic understanding of the configuration/deployment of the environment as a starting point.

+#### Notes:
+ADCollector is not an alternative to the powerful PowerView, it just automates enumeration to quickly identify juicy information without thinking too much at the early Recon stage.
+Functions implemented in ADCollector are ideal for enumeration in a large Enterprise environment with lots of users/computers, without generating lots of traffic and taking a large amount of time.
+It only focuses on extracting useful attributes/properties/ACLs from the most valuable targets instead of enumerating all available attributes from all the user/computer objects in the domain.
+You will definitely need PowerView to do more detailed enumeration later.

-The aim of developing this tool is to help me learn more about Active Directory security in a different perspective.
+The aim of developing this tool is to help me learn more about Active Directory security in a different perspective as well as to figure out what's behind the scenes of those PowerView functions.
 I just started learning .NET with C#, the code could be really **terrible**~

 It uses S.DS namespace to retrieve domain/forest information from the domain controller(LDAP server).
 It also utilizes S.DS.P namespace for LDAP searching.